Graduate Program Admissions

 We are delighted that you are considering applying to UCI.
 Apply online using UCI’s electronic application form, available on the Graduate Division website.

-Note on Writing Sample
+Note on the Writing Sample:

 Your writing sample should be at least 10 pages long, but not longer than 30 pages, double spaced.
 You should not feel compelled to submit the maximum number of pages.
-Applicants with a master’s thesis or substantial undergraduate research papers can submit a chapter or section of the longer work.
+Applicants with a Master’s thesis or substantial undergraduate research papers can submit a chapter or section of the longer work.
 In addition to demonstrating your writing ability, the selection should show your ability to work with primary source materials, and/or deal with historiographical debates.
 Applicants can submit two papers, or sections thereof, in order to demonstrate specific skills or knowledge.
 In this case, one of the sections must be at least 10 pages long, and the total should not exceed 30 pages.
-You may submit your sample(s) of written work to the History Department either by email to Kate (email@example.com), who will send you an email confirmation of receipt, or by mail.
+You may submit your sample(s) of written work to the History Department either by email to the Graduate Administrator, who will send you an email confirmation of receipt, or by mail.